 What clothing should I consider for my dog during winter walks?

-Depending on your dog's breed and tolerance to cold, you might want to dress your pup in a well-fitting dog coat or sweater to help keep them warm during winter walks.
+Depending on your dog's breed and tolerance to cold, you might want to dress your pup in a well-fitting dog coat or sweater and a set of warm dog boots to help keep them warm during winter walks.